Blake-C/wp-foundation-six/README.md

 ## Docker

 You can use MAMP, XAMP, WAMP, or AMPPS as your LAMP stack, however I have structured this project in a way to use Docker.
-If you use another tool for your server just serve that public_html directory as your root.
-This project has a docker-composer.yml file at the root of the install, this file contains the instructions for creating 6 services that can be used as your LEMP stack.
-Once you install [Docker](https://www.docker.com/) on your host machine run the following command to start the services.
+If you use another tool for your server just serve the public_html directory as your root.
+This project has a docker-composer.yml file at the root of the install, this file contains the instructions for creating 6 service/container that can be used as your LEMP stack.
+Once you install [Docker](https://www.docker.com/) on your host machine run the following command to start the service/container.

 ```sh
 docker-composer up -d
 ```

-Use the following command to list the all services
+Use the following command to list the all service/container

 ```sh
 docker ps -a